odoo/documentation/content/developer/reference/backend/mixins.rst

     Post a new message in an existing thread, returning the new mail.message ID.

-    :param str body: body of the message, usually raw HTML that will be sanitized
+    :param str | Markup body: body of the message.
+Will be escaped if `str`.
+Use a :class:`~markupsafe.Markup` object for HTML content.
     :param str message_type: see mail_message.message_type field
     :param int parent_id: handle reply to a previous message by adding the parent partners to the message in case of private discussion